Interpretable Imitation Learning via Generative Adversarial STL Inference and Control: Experiments

-\textbf{Unseen scenarios: } Finally, we illustrate that we can adjust the formula to adapt the policy to similar but unseen scenarios.
+\textbf{Unseen scenarios:} We can adapt the policy to similar but unseen scenarios by tuning the inferred formula.
 Assume that the speed limit is restricted to $4$ due to road construction.
-This is an unseen scenario and both the other and the expert-controlled ego vehicles violate this new rule.
-We modify the formula $\phi_{sl}$ to replace $v_{eg}\leq 10$ with $v_{eg}\leq 4$ and retrain the policy network.
-Sampled trajectories are shown in Fig.~\ref{fig:unseen}.
-We see that the new policy successfully conforms to the new speed limit and previous rules $\phi_{\theta_I}$, demonstrating that our algorithm provides more flexibility and adaptability than traditional imitation learning.
+This is an unseen scenario and both the other and the expert-controlled ego vehicles violate the new rule.
+We modify the formula $\phi_{sl}$ by replacing $v_{eg}\leq 10$ with $v_{eg}\leq 4$ and retrain the policy network.
+Sampled trajectories, shown in Fig.~\ref{fig:traj}, indicate that the new policy successfully adheres to the updated speed limit while maintaining compliance with previous rules.